Health and Safety

 - Petty theft: do not carry more than you can afford to lose, spread items out on your body, be vigilant in crowded areas, know pick pocket techniques;

-- Sexual harassment and assault: know local gender roles and assumptions, go out and return home in groups, learn which areas of the city require caution, see the compiled Safe Travel Resource List for Women, watch out for your friends, Watch this short video on preventing sexual assault;
+- Sexual harassment and assault: know local gender roles and assumptions, go out and return home in groups, learn which areas of the city require caution, see the compiled Safe Travel Resource List for Women, and the resources of the American Overseas Domestic Violence Crisis Center.
+Also, watch out for your friends: Watch this short video on preventing sexual assault;

 - Acute anxiety or acute depression: know the phases of cultural adjustment, know the signs of depression and anxiety (in yourself and in friends), gather resources for counselors and psychiatrists in your host city, arrange for prescription medication for pre-existing conditions for full duration of stay, alert friends and the OIE if you have prolonged mood changes or have any thoughts of harming yourself or others.

 The highs and lows of adjustment to new environments and experiences often are described as culture shock.
 Many people also experience reverse culture shock upon return home.
 Both culture shock and reverse culture shock are common; indeed, most students experience them when coming to college for the first time and then returning home.